abilandz/PH8124/Lecture_3/Lecture_3.md

 2. **Bash** keywords (**if**, **for**, etc.)
 3. **Bash** functions
 4. **Bash** built-in commands (**cd**, **type**, etc.)
-5. scripts with execute permission and **Linux** commands (among them, the precedence is determined based on the ordering in **PATH** variable, as we already discussed)
+5. scripts with execute permission and **Linux** commands (at this level, the precedence is determined based on the ordering in **PATH** variable, as we already discussed)

-Given this ordering of command precedence, some care is definitely needed when introducing new aliases or developing new functions in **Bash**, to avoid the name clashes with existing **Linux** commands.
+Given the above ordering of command precedence, some care is definitely needed when introducing new aliases or developing new functions in **Bash**, to avoid the name clashes with the existing **Linux** commands.
 If you have overwritten accidentally **Linux** command with some alias definition (like in the above example for **date**), use the command **unalias** to revert back:
 ```bash
 unalias <some-name>
 ```

-In the case you are not sure to which one of the five cases above the command you intend to use corresponds to, use the **Bash** built-in command **type**:
+In the case you are not sure to which one of the five cases above the command you intend to use in the terminal corresponds to, use the **Bash** built-in command **type**:

 ```bash
 type date